Chapter 1 : The Favor

-“Wait a minute...”
+“Wait a minute..”
 Teddy said suddenly, watching as Dominique started to back away.
 “No one calls me a bully without knowing me first!” he said with a hearty, confused laugh.
 “I swear I know you from somewhere.
-Have we met before?”
+Have we met?”

 Dominique cradled the bag to her chest as recognition started to form, her body elongating and settled before his eyes.
-This was perhaps the worst moment of her life!
-Victoire would be devastated by this, she and Teddy hated one another and he would love nothing more than to ruin her, “I-I have t-to g-go!” she cried furiously, turning hastily on her heel.
+This was the worst moment of her life!
+Victoire and Teddy hated one another, he would love nothing more than to ruin her life, “I have to go!” she cried furiously, turning hastily on her heel.

 Dominique retaliated by smacking him as hard as she could with her bag, landing a good enough blow on the side of his face.
-That earned a laugh from the group of tittering boys and girls but Teddy only snorted in annoyance and grabbed the bag before she could hit him again, “G-give m-me th-that!” she screamed furiously, struggling with him him for it.
+That earned a laugh from the group of tittering boys and girls but Teddy only snorted in annoyance and grabbed the bag before she could hit him again, “Give me th-that!” she screamed furiously, struggling with him him for it.

 Dominique's face paled even though she shouldn't have thought denying the obvious would have worked in the first place.
-With a quick glance in a shop window, she saw that she had been reduced back to herself and felt a pang for something that didn't quite make sense, “I-its n-not f-for m-me!
-I-its f-for T-Toire—no, I-I m-mean,” she stammered hopelessly, watching as Teddy's eyes gleamed.
+With a quick glance in a shop window, she saw that she had been reduced back to herself and felt a pang for something that didn't quite make sense, “I-it's not for m-me!
+It's for Toire—no, I-I mean,” she stammered hopelessly, watching as Teddy's eyes gleamed.

 “For her, huh?”
 Teddy asked nastily, running his tongue over his lower lip as if tasting a very delightful treat.
 Dominique cursed herself and watched as he bent into her pale face, grinning wildly, “let's go find somewhere to have a nice little talk, Dom-Dom.
-I've got this idea, see and you're going to help me out with it or else...” and he let that hang in the air, Dominique finding no way to escape.
+I've got this idea, see and you're going to help me out with it or else...” and he let that hang in the air ominously, Dominique knowing that she wouldn't be able to escape.